olets/zsh-abbr/README.md

 # The above will in other open sessions, and in future sessions.
 # Add an abbreviation only available in the current terminal
-% abbr -g gco[Ctrl-Space] https://en.wikipedia.org/wiki/GCO
+% abbr -S gco[Ctrl-Space] https://en.wikipedia.org/wiki/GCO
 # (Note that Ctrl-Space opts out of space-triggered expansion)
 % gco[Space] # expands to `https://en.wikipedia.org/wiki/GCO`